cswaters/cw_blog/content/contact.md

 ## Contact

-If for some reason you want to get in touch with me you can contact me via [twitter](https://twitter.com/cory_waters) or by email: corywaters@ "the gmail domain."
+If you want to get in touch with me you can contact me via by email: corywaters@ "the gmail domain."